 The Whole Flower oil has a flavor profile ranging from nutty to floral, depending on the batch.
 It is never grassy or earthy.
 Customers tell us that our Whole Flower formula is best taken in the evening.
-They say it’s great for relaxing away the stresses of the day and preparing for a good night’s sleep.
+They say it’s great for relaxing away the worries of the day and preparing for a good night’s rest.

 Cornbread Hemp Distilled Formula

-Cornbread Hemp’s USDA certified organic Distilled formula is about 75% pure CBD, which is near the upper purity limit of full spectrum products before the THC becomes non-detectible.
-That’s why we stop the distillation process at 75% to ensure we retain the full spectrum of cannabinoids along with the higher purity level.
+Cornbread Hemp’s USDA certified organic Distilled formula is about 75 percent pure CBD, which is near the upper purity limit of full spectrum products before the THC becomes non-detectible.
+That’s why we stop the distillation process at 75 percent to ensure we retain the full spectrum of cannabinoids along with the higher purity level.